💬 Discuss

 📱 T-Mobile international + offline maps

 Confirm T-Mobile data covers Slovenia + Croatia (it does, both EU).
-Download Google Maps offline regions: Bled, Soča, Plitvice, Dalmatian coast — cellular spotty in mountains.
+Download Google Maps offline regions: Bled, Soča, Plitvice, Dalmatian coast.

 $0